BabylonJS/Documentation/content/How_To/material/Reflect.md

 <p><img caption="A panoramic HDR image, flattened and reduced to SDR" alt="A warped view of a room with lamps" src="/img/how_to/Materials/room.jpg"/></p>

-[HDRCubeTexture](/typedoc/classes/babylon.hdrcubetexture) objects (Babylon.js v3.2+) loads a Radiance RGBE format ([wikipedia](https://en.wikipedia.org/wiki/RGBE_image_format)) HDR equirectangular panorama image into a CubeTexture-compatible environment map.
+[HDRCubeTexture](/typedoc/classes/babylon.hdrcubetexture) instances (Babylon.js v3.2+) loads a Radiance RGBE format ([wikipedia](https://en.wikipedia.org/wiki/RGBE_image_format)) HDR equirectangular panorama image into a CubeTexture-compatible environment map.

 <Playground id="#114YPX#5" title="HDR Skybox" description="An HDR equirectangular skybox panorama." image="/img/playgroundsAndNMEs/divingDeeperReflectionRefraction6.jpg"/>

 ## Dynamic environment maps (RenderTargetTexture and friends)
-[RenderTargetTexture](/typedoc/classes/babylon.rendertargettexture) objects hold environment map images regularly updated from actual scene rendering, allowing reflections and refractions to track the scene in real time (unlike [CubeTexture and friends](#static-environment-maps-cubetexture-and-friends), which use static images).
+[RenderTargetTexture](/typedoc/classes/babylon.rendertargettexture) instances hold environment map images regularly updated from actual scene rendering, allowing reflections and refractions to track the scene in real time (unlike [CubeTexture and friends](#static-environment-maps-cubetexture-and-friends), which use static images).

-RenderTargetTexture objects are usually created indirectly through classes like ReflectionProbe or MirrorTexture which manage the periodic re-rendering.
+RenderTargetTexture instances are usually created through classes like ReflectionProbe or MirrorTexture, which manage the periodic re-rendering.

 ### ReflectionProbe dynamic maps
-[ReflectionProbe](/typedoc/classes/babylon.reflectionprobe) objects dynamically render cube maps from a specified point in the scene.
+[ReflectionProbe](/typedoc/classes/babylon.reflectionprobe) instances dynamically render cube maps from a specified point in the scene.
 Each ReflectionProbe's ([.cubeTexture](/typedoc/classes/babylon.reflectionprobe#cubetexture)) provides a RenderTargetTexture which may be used like a CubeTexture but updates in real time.

 <p><Playground id="#KA93U#243" title="Reflection Probes" description="Moving shapes reflecting each other and the ground using reflection probes." image="/img/playgroundsAndNMEs/divingDeeperReflectionProbes1.jpg"/></p>